 Health and Wellness

-Empower Generations’ wellness program is a safe, nonjudgmental, supportive process that allows teens to explore aspects of physical and mental well-being.
+Empower Generations’ wellness program is a safe, supportive process that allows teens to explore aspects of physical and mental well-being.
 A focus on social-emotional learning combined with unique advisory topics and seminars empower learners (and families) to receive the information and skills they need to make healthy evidence-based choices for themselves, their children, and their families.
 Learners are welcome to bring their young children into learning studios.
-Optional family seminars are offered in the evenings to allow parents, siblings, and grandparents the opportunity to connect, form community, and seek resources and support to promote a village mentality.
+Optional family seminars are offered in the evenings to allow parents, siblings, and grandparents the opportunity to connect, form community, and seek resources and support.

 Internship and Community Mentorship

 All learners engage in internship throughout the year to foster skills and engage in areas of interest.
 Internships allow learners to receive job training, community networking, and real-world learning under the guidance of an adult mentor.
 Internship becomes an essential component of each learner’s portfolio and learning plan.
 In addition, learners have the option to work with personal mentors to navigate the unique needs of young parenthood.
-Learners will see themselves as intricately connected to their community and find ways to serve the community with which they are connected.
+Learners become intricately connected to their communities and find ways to serve them.